Access

 - or for administrative reasons, which are usually based on a request by the participant.

-• Monitor - not ranking - progress with peers through one of the largest sources of free, public, and trusted responsible business education data.
+Monitor Progress: Leverage one of the largest sources of free, public, and trusted data on responsible business education to benchmark and compare progress with peers—without the competitive pressures of ranking and ratings.

 1. Creating awareness of the mission of PRME and your commitment to it: "We believe that the actual preparation of the report itself can serve as a powerful catalyst for continued change and further recognition of the influence of PRME on campus.
 The more that people on campus know about how PRME relates to our mission, the more likely they are to take steps to shape activities and programmes that will be aligned with and driven by the Principles."
 Babson College, United States.